-By the end of this module, candidates will be able to:

-- 1. demonstrate a critical awareness of the functional effects of primary dysfunction on the entire musculoskeletal system; - 2. demonstrate an in depth understanding of the principles of clinical reasoning in the development of a problem list, short/long term treatment plans and goals appropriate to a condition, incorporating information from the veterinary and physiotherapy assessment; - demonstrate a comprehensive understanding of the theoretical basis of individual manual, physical, electro-, hydro- and exercise therapy techniques and critical awareness of the optimum time for their application as well as skills in their application to animals; - 4. demonstrate critical evaluation of the scientific literature relating to the area of study.
+LO1.
+Critically analyse the functional effects of primary dysfunction on the entire musculoskeletal system.

+LO2.
+Apply the principles of clinical reasoning in the development of a problem list, short/long term treatment plans and goals appropriate to a condition, incorporating information from the veterinary and physiotherapy assessment.

+LO3.
+Critically evaluate the theoretical basis of individual manual, physical, electro-, hydroand exercise therapy techniques, including the optimum time of application, and use of these techniques when treating animals.

+LO4.
+Critically evaluate the scientific literature relevant to veterinary physiotherapy practice.